 First off, let’s start with what you’ll be needing:

 - Flat or eggshell-finish latex paint for base coat

 - Paintbrush (for small areas) or paint roller and cover (for large surfaces)

 - Paint extender

 Here’s a step-by-step guide on how to sponge-paint a wall:

-- In sponging, first you have to set off a dry base paint.
+- In sponging, first, you have to set off a dry base paint.
 After that, apply the paint with a sponge.
-To stamp the wall with sponge, apply a base coat with a brush/roller and let it dry.
+To stamp the wall with a sponge, apply a base coat with a brush/roller and let it dry.
 Dip the sponge in water and wring it out so that the sponge is slightly damp.
 Pour the second-color paint into a paint tray.
 Alternately immerse the sponge in the paint and make sure you coated it lightly and evenly.

 - In a random pattern, lightly dab the sponge on the wall or any surface.
 To get a more cohesive design, practice on cardboard, and once you get the hang of it, you can start on your wall.
 Dip the sponge as frequently as needed and keep an eye on the coat of the sponge.
 Occasionally change the position of the sponge for a varying pattern.

 - Start from the top of the wall and work your way down.
 Maintain a wet edge to keep the pattern of the sponge consistent with one another.
 You can overlap the pattern slightly and blend it with the next.